Call our experts for more information on this itinerary.

 Gennaro recommends: “The lake acts like a huge solar panel and the mountains as an insulator keeping the heat in making for a year-round mild climate.
 As a result, the olive and grape vines on the banks of the lake produce excellent olive oil and wine – look out for white Lugana or Bardolino red – and even lemons grow producing a local liqueur known as limoncino.“

-Head to the iconic Verona and visit Juliet’s balcony afterwards take a stroll to nearby Piazza delle Erbe to enjoy dinner.
+Head to the romantic city of Verona made famous by William Shakespeare and visit Juliet’s balcony.
+Afterwards take a stroll around this beautiful city and finish off your day by enjoying dinner in Piazza Bra and watch the world go by.
 If travelling during mid-June – August, it’s a must to catch an opera in Piazza Bra at the famous Roman amphitheatre.

 Gennaro recommends: “Head to vibrant Piazza delle Erbe for its daily market and enjoy a shopping spree Italian-style on the elegant Via Mazzini.”

-Escape to the Tuscany countryside – visit enchanting Siena, historic San Gimignano and the wine producing region of Chianti.
 Visit the Uffizi Gallery and the Accademia Gallery to admire Michelangelo's David.
 For peace and tranquillity, stroll through the Boboli gardens on the outskirts of the city centre.
 Spend the next afternoon visiting the Leaning Tower of Pisa – an hour away by train.
+Alternatively escape to the Tuscany countryside – visit enchanting Siena, historic San Gimignano with it's 14 Medieval towers and the wine producing region of Chianti.

 Gennaro recommends: “There is so much to see packed into a relatively small city, such as the Republica Square, the Duomo with Brunelleschi's famous dome and the Baptistery with its famous Gates of Paradise.
 The Mercato Centrale in Florence is not to be missed.”

-Embark on an evocative rail journey to Rome where you will stay in one of our many central hotels.
+Leave the Renaissance city of Florence and head to the iconic city of Rome by rail.
 We recommend the Hotel Forum - especially their rooms with a Forum view.
 Unpack your bags and start exploring the eternal city.

 Take our Archaeological Wonders of Rome tour to visit the Colosseum, the Roman Forum, Palatine Hill and other fascinating ancient sights.
 Visit the Vatican museum, be awed by St Peter’s Basilica and admire the Sistine Chapel.
 End a perfect day with dinner and drinks in the fashionable Trastevere district.